 Since more and more people have stopped travelling, airlines might cancel flights that are not fully booked to save money.
 If this happens, passengers could be entitled to compensation.

 Can I book more flights right now?

-If you are looking to the future and are wondering whether to book any flights right now, this will ease your mind: Almost all airlines are selling tickets without any change fees or cancellation penalties.
-If you have a change of heart, at least you’ll get a voucher.
+If you are looking to the future and are wondering whether to make any flight bookings right now, this will ease your mind: Almost all airlines are selling tickets without any change fees or cancellation penalties.
+If you have a change of heart, at least you can get a voucher to use later.

 However, the situation is rapidly changing and so are airline and travel policies, so stay alert.